Shadow-Cipher/radioactive-platypus/README.md

 ## License

-This project is open-source and distributed under the GNU License.
+This project is open-source and distributed under the GNU General Public License v3.0

 ## Contributing